 If they don’t have all of the ones you want in stock when you visit, try a public library.
 The Atlanta-Fulton Public Library System has branches throughout the Atlanta area.

-The Martin Luther King, Jr. National Park Service Historic Site is the third stop on our Georgia Trail!
+The Martin Luther King, Jr. National Park Service Historic Site is the sixth stop on our Georgia Trail!